Leather is a great choice for furniture in any home. But which is the right leather for you?

 What is Full Grain?

-Full-grain leather is using only the highest quality furniture.
-It is the strongest and most durable leather as it undergoes no processing or sanding to remove discoloration.
+Full-grain leather is used on the high quality furniture.
+It undergoes no processing or sanding to remove discoloration and as a result, it’s the strongest and most durable leather.

 Full-grain leather makes for tough, long-lasting furniture perfect for high traffic areas.